 Chen, Jack.
 The Chinese of America.
 Harper & Row: San Francisco, 1980

-Intelligent and original.
-One of the best general books on the subject.
+Intelligent and well organized.
+One of the better general books on the subject, although more credit might have been given to

 Daniels, Roger.
 Coming to America: A History of Immigration and Ethnicity in American Life.
 New York: Harper Collins Publishers, 1990.

-Chinese immigration in the context of policies and other immigrant groups
+Chinese immigration in the context of policies and problems of other immigrant groups

 Lee, Rose Hum.
 The Chinese in the United States of America.
 Hong Kong University Press, 1960.

-Earlier classic: the first book-length study of Chinese Americans by a Chinese American
+Earlier classic.
+The first book-length study of Chinese Americans by a Chinese American, a sociology professor born in Butte,

 Seward, George F. Chinese Immigration in its Social and Economic Aspects.
-Scribners: New York, 1881
+New York: Scribners, 1881

 Even earlier classic.
 The first book-length study of Chinese Americans by anyone.
 Available free online, at